We are always updating and improving our registry to focus more on things that matter to patients and their families.

 Some individuals with Chiari and related disorders have problems with autonomic dysfunction– in particular, postural orthostatic tachycardia syndrome (POTS) and orthostatic intolerance.
 Those are some big words that really just means that some patients can get woozy or faint when changing positions from lying down, sitting or standing.

 We have a new study going on in the registry to learn more about how much these symptoms impact patients with Chiari.
 So, if this sounds like you or your loved one, please fill out the Upright Intolerance Survey today!

 Chiari malformation (CM), syringomyelia (SM) and related disorders (RD) affect millions of people worldwide.
 Starting on the path to improved care can feel overwhelming.

 An important early step is to establish the Bobby Jones CSF International Patient Registry.
 This registry of patient-reported data will serve as an important tool to improve the lives of people with Chiari malformation, syringomyelia and related disorders.
 Registries like this are essential for tracking the identification and diagnosis of people with these disorders and monitoring their health.

-But what makes this registry different?
-By partnering with the Platform for Engaging Everyone Responsibly (PEER) and other like-minded organizations, we will be able to leverage our combined voices and integrate the electronic health record (EHR).
+By partnering with the Promise for Engaging Everyone Responsibly (PEER) and other like-minded organizations, we will are able to leverage our combined voices and integrate electronic health records (EHRs).
 Patients and caregivers will be able to link their patient portals from their physicians’ offices to supplement all their patient-reported information.
-This helps provide scientific data on top of the incredibly important quality-of-life data that every participant provides.
+This will help provide objective, scientific data on top of the incredibly important quality-of-life data that each participant provides.

 The patient voice has been historically undervalued in research, but that is changing.
 Researchers and medical professionals are starting to understand that in order to truly measure whether medical interventions are helpful, they need to know what patients think.
 Do patients and their families really feel better after surgery or any other treatment?